siddharthsule/labpartner_uom/README.md

 ### Generate `dist`

-From `example_pypi_package` directory, run the following command, in order to generate production version for source distribution (sdist) in `dist` folder:
+From `labpartner` directory, run the following command, in order to generate production version for source distribution (sdist) in `dist` folder:

 ```bash
 python setup.py sdist bdist_wheel